spatie/sheets/README.md

 Content parsers are similar to path parsers, but are in charge of parsing the file's contents.

-The default content parser is the `MarkdownWithFrontMatterParser`, which extracts front matter and transforms markdown to html.
+The default content parser is the `MarkdownWithFrontMatterParser`, which extracts front matter and transforms Markdown to HTML.

 ```php
 class MarkdownWithFrontMatterParser implements ContentParser